urbanleon/sahTeo/README.md

 - Game currently does not check for draw, stalemate, threefold repeititon
 - Limited minimax search results in some moves being scored equally, resulting in the same move being repeated
+- FEN does not match board in rare instances